MahStudio/Denna/README.md

 ## Contributing

 Denna looks for new maintainers and contributors.
 The key feature that we need for next update is sync and the features that are into the design.
 As Denna is an opensource project, all kind of contributions are welcome.

+> **Note:** This project needs new maintainers and supporters

+### What we had in V1

+- Manage your tasks
+- Cortana interaction
+- Action center actions
+- Manage your hobbies
+- Ability to postpone,edit and delete your tasks
+- Share tasks
+- Back up tasks
+- Graphical performance charts

+### What features are planned in V2

+- Sync (with couchbase sync gateway)
+- New codebase
+- Better performance
+- Design improvments
+- Support for android and IOS
+- and so on

 ### Build Prerequisites